Paliak/PaliaksNotes/docs/Zipping/index.md

 $ sqlmap -u http://$TARGET --crawl 3 --batch
 ```

-The upload page states that it allows us to upload zip files containing a single pdf file.
-Enumerating the upload filtering a bit it we see that any file can be uploaded but only zips are processed.
-There's no content type header filtering.
-If there's more than one file in the zip an error is thrown.
-The pdf file filtering is only based on the file extension.
+The upload page states that it allows us to upload zip files containing a single PDF file.
+Enumerating the upload filtering a bit; we see that any file can be uploaded, but only zips are processed.
+There’s no content type header filtering.
+If there’s more than one file in the zip an error is thrown.
+The PDF file filtering is only based on the file extension.

 ![Upload page](Assets/Zipping_Watch_upload.jpg)